CORPORATE GOVERNANCE STATEMENT

 8.1 Remuneration committee

-The Board has established a Remuneration Committee which is structured so that the Committee is chaired by a Non-executive Director and consists of at least three members, the majority of whom are independent Non-executive Directors.
+The Board has established a Remuneration Committee which is structured so that the Committee is chaired by a Non-executive Director and consists of at least three members.
+As at 30 June 2018, the Remuneration Committee consisted of Dr Lindsay Wakefield (Chair of the Committee), Dr Paul Kasian, and Mr Peter Rubinstein, with the majority of the committee not being independent Non-executive Directors.

 The remuneration policy, which sets the remuneration terms and conditions for the CEO and other senior executives, is developed by the Remuneration Committee and approved by the Board.
 Although a member of the Remuneration Committee, the CEO is not involved in the determination of his or her own remuneration.